Azurehappen/Constrained-ZUPT-FGO/README.md

 ## 📄 Citation

-If you are interested in this code, please cite our paper:
+If you are interested in this work, please cite our paper:
 ```
 @inproceedings{hu2025constrained,
   author    = {Yingjie Hu and Wang Hu},